 Ah, the freedom of cruising!
 No commute, no schedule, no phone ringing… WAIT A MINUTE THERE.
 Phones?
 We gave our cell phones up when we took off in 2008 for a blue horizon.
 But the world changed and they crept back in a few years later, and are now indispensable travelers tools.
 Used as a hotspot, a smartphone is our primary vehicle for getting online aboard Totem.
 Apps connect us to helpful tools from mapping to translation and a myriad of other tools.
 Necessary to keep up Totem’s Instagram!
 Can you use what you have?
 Do you get a local burner?
 What about international roaming?
 Here’s what works when you’re a border-hopping nomad.
+[Updates in March 2019, now that Project Fi has become Google Fi.]

-Our current solution is to have two phones: one is a permanent US number (keeps us connected to folks at home and gets us online faster in a new place), and the other gets a new SIM card for whatever country we’re in (local rates are more affordable, and we may want to make local calls/texts).
+Our current solution is to have two phones: one is a permanent US number (keeps us connected to folks at home and gets us online faster in a new place), and the other gets a new SIM card for whatever country we’re in (local rates are typically more affordable, and we may want to make local calls/texts).

 The local phone starts with any international-friendly unlocked phone.
 Unlocked is essential for swapping out SIM cards when you’re in a new country, of course, so make sure that doesn’t require a trip to the Genius Bar first.
 Will your current phone will work internationally?
 Ask the carrier, try this map, or look up the device in Wikipedia.
 If you’re buying a new phone, look for phones that are GSM, or work on “quad band,” or work specifically on 850/900/1800/1900 MHz bands.

 Second, because we make and receive calls and texts in other countries, and a local contact isn’t going to place an international call to reach our US number.
 For example: local calls/texts to arrange inland travel or just to coordinate a ride with a taxi to get fuel.
 Getting around on the back of a motorcycle is common in Indonesia, and when I had a good driver I’d text to request them specifically.
+However, growing use of data-based texting with WhatsApp makes this less critical.

 Want to keep your current US phone number?
 That’s possible but more complicated.
 If you stay with your current service, know that the international roaming data is likely to be throttled (T-mobile swore we’d have 4G in the Bahamas and Caribbean, but that was only possible with local plans; we were limited to 2G).
 Also, your service will be cut off with minimal notice if you use it for some months without being back in the USA.
 Harsh, right?
 It happens!
 The fine print in Terms & Conditions for US carriers limit international use (at their discretion); this roaming is intended for part-time only.

-I want to try Project Fi!
+I want to try Google Fi!

 Apps not direct dial!
 Despite these two phone numbers we now carry around, what we use most for calls is an app: usually Whatsapp or Skype.
 Whatsapp is widely used (not just in the USA), and means I can use my US-number-phone to “call” the Costa Rican taxi driver on his phone.
 Skype is useful because you can use Skype to call a physical phone (landline or mobile), and the rates are much cheaper than Project Fi (a couple of cents per minute, instead of $0.20/minute; it adds up over an hourlong call!).